jerry1100/jerry1100.github.io/essays/asking-smart-questions.md

 0. The title is very ambiguous
 0. The post is a homework problem
 0. The problem statement is very unclear
-0. Post has several mispellings
+0. Post has several misspellings
 0. Attached code as a picture rather than text

 Asking questions in this manner will significantly lower the chances of getting a good response.
 As mentioned in the article, it may even trigger some sarcastic and condescending responses.
 Now here is a good question, note the difference.